 You should not drink wine or any other alcoholic beverage while you're taking metformin (Glucophage, Fortamet), a prescription medication used to control blood sugar levels in people with type 2 diabetes.
 Alcohol lowers blood sugar and, while you're taking metformin, may increase your risk of a buildup of lactic acid.
 This buildup of lactic acid, known as lactic acidosis, can start slowly and get worse over time.
 In some cases, it can even cause death.

-- Q What is metformin?
+- Q What is the likelihood that I'll have diarrhea if taking metformin?